divyanshu-114/golf-platform/README.md

-# Almaris Golf Resort & GolfGives Platform ⛳
+# GolfGives Platform ⛳

-Welcome to the **Almaris Golf Resort / GolfGives** codebase!
+Welcome to the **GolfGives** codebase!
 This is a luxury, full-stack Next.js 16 application built to provide users with a high-end golf resort aesthetic while acting as a philanthropic prize draw platform.

 Users can subscribe to monthly plans, submit their golf scores, contribute a percentage of their subscription to their favorite charities, and enter into monthly tiered prize draws.